 My favorite heroines in fiction

 So many.
-Anna in Volevo i pantaloni (Good girls don’t wear trousers), Miss Honey in Matilda (and Matilda herself), Penelope in the Odyssey, somewhat controversially Esther Greenwood in The Bell Jar, Hester Prynne in The Scarlet Letter, Scout Finch in To Kill a Mockingbird, George Kirrin from The Famous Five (I read my mother’s old collection of those, and I loved Enid Blyton’s choice to include such a strong, stubborn little girl), Lila in Ferrante’s Neapolitan Novels.
+Anna in Volevo i pantaloni (Good girls don’t wear trousers), Miss Honey in Matilda (and Matilda herself), Penelope in the Odyssey, somewhat controversially Esther Greenwood in The Bell Jar, Hester Prynne in The Scarlet Letter, Scout Finch in To Kill a Mockingbird, George Kirrin from The Famous Five (I read my mum’s old collection of those, and I loved Enid Blyton’s choice to include such a strong, stubborn little girl), Lila in Ferrante’s Neapolitan Novels.
 I despised some of the most beloved ones: I hated Anne of Green Gables.

 My favorite composers